darthtoad/leap-year/readme.md

 ## Description

 This application can help the end user determine whether a year is a leap year or not.
-If a year is divisible by 4, it's a leap year, but if it's divisible by 100, it is not a leap year.
-However, if it's divisible by 400, it is a leap year.
 Just open index.html in your favorite browser after downloading or cloning from GitHub, and have fun!

+## Specs

+# A year is not a leap year if it is not divisible by 4
+Example input: 1993
+Example output: false

+# A year is a leap year if it is divisible by 4
+Example input: 2004
+Example output: true

+# A year is not a leap year if it is divisible by 100
+Example input: 1900
+Example output: false

+# A year is a leap year if it is divisible by 400
+Example input: 2000
+Example output: true

 ## Technologies used: